Edge Databases – from trends to use cases

 3. Historical Data

 Historical data is stored for learning and training to optimize the production line.
-With an edge database, the data is persisted and thus available in the event of faulty behavior.
+With an Edge Database, the data is persisted and thus available in the event of faulty behavior.
 In case of an error, the data preceding the incident can be analyzed and used to find the causes and predict, or even avoid, such an error in the future.
 Chances are that “fuzzy expert knowledge” already available at the production site can be translated into deterministic rules when tested with these data sets.

 The future of Edge Databases

 Edge computing provides numerous benefits and enables many applications and functionalities that are only possible with edge computing.
 However, only a few (usually large) players have been able to create value in edge computing projects, gaining competitive advantages.
 One reason is a lack of basic edge software.
 A thriving edge ecosystem necessitates edge software infrastructure that addresses the fundamental recurring needs of edge projects.
 Edge databases are a critical component in the development of such an ecosystem.
-Looking further into the future, AI applications’ biggest challenge at this moment is resource-intensity.
-Databases can give AI apps a long term memory and boost AI app performance while lowering resource use.
-Distributing this to edge devices will be a game changer for everyday use of AI apps.